apache/flink/docs/dev/table/streaming/temporal_tables.zh.md

 In the above example `currency` would be a primary key for `RatesHistory` table and `rowtime` would be the timestamp attribute.

-In Flink, this is represented by a *Temporal Table Function*.
+In Flink, this is represented by a [*Temporal Table Function*](#temporal-table-function).

+### Correlate with a changing dimension table

-On the other hand, we have the requirement to join a changing dimension table which is an external database table.
+On the other hand, some use cases require to join a changing dimension table which is an external database table.

-Let's assume that we have a table `LatestRates` (e.g. stored in MySQL table) that is materialized with the latest rate.
+Let's assume that `LatestRates` is a table (e.g. stored in) which is materialized with the latest rate.
 The `LatestRates` is the materialized history `RatesHistory`.
 Then the content of `LatestRates` table at time `10:58` will be:

 {% highlight text %}
 10:58> SELECT * FROM LatestRates;